 The U.S. Department of Justice (DOJ) is the nation’s top law enforcement agency, and it relies upon its broad subpoena power to compel witnesses, suspects, and targets to provide evidence during civil and criminal investigations.

 In order to execute its duties as the nation’s top law enforcement agency, the U.S. Department of Justice (DOJ) has a number of investigative tools at its disposal.
 One of these tools is the investigative subpoena.
-Under federal law, the DOJ has the power to obtain subpoenas during both civil and criminal investigations, and subpoenaed witnesses, suspects, and targets that fail to comply can face substantial penalties.
+Under federal law, the DOJ has the power of issuing subpoenas to obtain information during both civil and criminal investigations, and subpoenaed witnesses, suspects, and targets that fail to comply can face substantial penalties.

 However, responding to a DOJ subpoena presents certain risks as well.
 There is the risk that you could incriminate yourself (even if you are not currently being treated as a suspect or target), and there is the risk that you could inadvertently waive your attorney-client privilege.
 Once you do, your mistake cannot be undone (in most cases), and you could suddenly find yourself in a far worse position than what was necessary.